 Those same golden capsules are also going to support your body with every single metabolic process that it carries out every minute of the day.

 Long term use will help your eyes and teeth to sparkle, your hair to get thicker and glossier, and your skin to become smooth and evenly toned.
 Something to look forward to right?!

 The dosage is two capsules a day but note that taking your cod liver oil at the same time as a fat-containing meal is most effective at helping you to absorb the vitamins.

-Here’s a quick evening routine I’d like you to follow for the next three weeks to get a feel for how wonderful jojoba oil is for really cherishing your skin and helping it to glow!
+There’s a quick evening routine I’d like you to follow for the next three weeks to get a feel for how using oils directly on your skin can really help you glow!
+Are you feeling up for trying it?

 Nourish your Gut, Nourish your Skin: A Summary

 And with that, that’s everything on your Glow with Flo! list for this second week!
 Everything you need to help renew and restore your gut and skin.
 Would you like a quick summary?
 Ok, here goes:

 - Water – at least four 250ml glasses a day

 - Sugar – have less than last week!

 - Fat – include one or more of the good ones with every meal